persistenceOne/eth-validator-key-creation/README.md

 eth2 liquid staking.
 - The keys can be found in node_operator folder which will be created while running the script
 - Params to pass:
+  - Required:
     - ETH1_ENDPOINT: endpoint to connect to eth1 chain
     - PRIVATE_KEY: private key for the node operator account for which you submitted your address to pstake
     - KEYSTORE_PASSWORD: password for the keys generated
     - NUMBER_OF_VALIDATORS: number of validators you want to create
 ```
   python3 node_operator.py -eth1 <ETH1_ENDPOINT> -priv <PRIVATE_KEY> -pass <KEYSTORE_PASSWORD> -n <NUMBER_OF_VALIDATORS>
 ```